steqeq/0000/docs/how-to/fine-tuning-llms/profiling-and-debugging.rst

 ====================

 Heterogenous systems, where programs run on both CPUs and GPUs, introduce additional complexities.
-Understanding the critical path and kernel execution is all the more important.
-Thus, performance tuning is a necessary component in the benchmarking process.
+Understanding the critical path and kernel execution is all the more important; so, performance tuning is a necessary component in the benchmarking process.

 With AMD's profiling tools, developers are able to gain important insight into how efficiently their application is using hardware resources and effectively diagnose potential bottlenecks contributing to poor performance.
 Developers working with AMD Instinct accelerators have multiple tools depending on their specific profiling needs; these are:

-1. :ref:`rocprofiler <fine-tuning-llms-profiling-rocprof>`
+* :ref:`ROCProfiler <fine-tuning-llms-profiling-rocprof>`
-2. :ref:`Omniperf <fine-tuning-llms-profiling-omniperf>`
+* :ref:`Omniperf <fine-tuning-llms-profiling-omniperf>`
-3. :ref:`Omnitrace <fine-tuning-llms-profiling-omnitrace>`
+* :ref:`Omnitrace <fine-tuning-llms-profiling-omnitrace>`

 .. _fine-tuning-llms-profiling-rocprof:

-rocprofiler
+ROCProfiler
 -----------
-:doc:`rocprofiler <rocprofiler:index>` is primarily a low-level API for accessing and extracting GPU hardware performance metrics, commonly called performance counters.
+:doc:`ROCProfiler <rocprofiler:index>` is primarily a low-level API for accessing and extracting GPU hardware performance metrics, commonly called *performance counters*.
 These counters quantify the performance of the underlying architecture showcasing which pieces of the computational pipeline and memory hierarchy are being utilized.

 Your ROCm installation contains a script or executable command called ``rocprof`` which provides the ability to list all